Cosmoglobe/zodipy/docs/usage.md

 ### Component-wise maps

-ZodiPy can also return the Zodiacal emission component-wise.
+ZodiPy can also return the zodiacal emission component-wise.
 In the following example we use the DIRBE model since the later Planck models excluded the circumsolar-ring and Earth-trailing feature components.
 For more information on the interplanetary dust models, please read [Cosmoglobe: Simulating Zodiacal Emission with ZodiPy](https://arxiv.org/abs/2205.12962).